Deterministic Hallucination Detection in Medical VQA via Confidence-Evidence Bayesian Gain: Experiments

 \textbf{Ground truth and metrics:} Following the evaluation protocol established by VASE~\cite{liao2025vase}, we use the GREEN model~\cite{ostmeier2024green} to generate reference-based ground-truth labels: a response is labeled as hallucinated if its GREEN score falls below 1.0.
 We adopt this protocol to ensure direct comparability with prior work and use the same metrics (AUC and AUG) as~\cite{liao2025vase}.

-\textbf{Baselines.} We compare CEBaG against four state-of-the-art hallucination detection methods: (1) \textit{AvgProb}~\cite{kadavath2022languagemodels}, which uses the average token probability in the sequence; (2) \textit{Semantic Entropy (SE)}~\cite{farquhar2024se}, which measures uncertainty over semantic clusters of generated answers; (3) \textit{Vision-Amplified Semantic Entropy (VASE)}~\cite{liao2025vase}, which enhances SE by generating additional answers conditioned on visually augmented images; and (4) \textit{RadFlag}~\cite{sambara2024radflag}, which checks for consistency between the generated answer and the findings in the radiology report.
+\textbf{Baselines.} We compare CEBaG against four state-of-the-art hallucination detection methods: (1) \textit{AvgProb}~\cite{li2024referencefree}, which uses the average token probability in the sequence; (2) \textit{Semantic Entropy (SE)}~\cite{farquhar2024se}, which measures uncertainty over semantic clusters of generated answers; (3) \textit{Vision-Amplified Semantic Entropy (VASE)}~\cite{liao2025vase}, which enhances SE by generating additional answers conditioned on visually augmented images; and (4) \textit{RadFlag}~\cite{sambara2024radflag}, which checks for consistency between the generated answer and the findings in the radiology report.
 We adhere to the official implementations and hyperparameters for all baselines.
 For SE and VASE, we use 10 generations (plus 10 augmented for VASE) and a temperature of 1.0, as specified in their respective papers.

 \textbf{Implementation details.} For CEBaG, the generated answer $r$ is produced via greedy decoding (temperature $T{=}0.1$).
 The two scoring passes (Eqs.~\ref{eq:logp_img}--\ref{eq:logp_text}) use teacher-forced forward passes; $\sigma$ is computed from the same forward pass as $\log P(r \mid x_v, x_q)$ at no additional cost.
 For the text-only pass, visual input is removed at the interface level: for MedGemma, no image is included in the chat message and no pixel values are passed to the model; for LLaVA-style models (LLaVA-Med, HuatuoGPT), the \texttt{<image>} token is removed from the prompt template and the processor is called without image input.
 This ensures a clean text-only baseline across all architectures.
 All experiments were conducted on 8 NVIDIA H100 GPUs.
 Following the evaluation protocol of SE~\cite{farquhar2024se} and VASE~\cite{liao2025vase}, we report point estimates of AUC and AUG.
-We note that CEBaG is fully deterministic, eliminating the run-to-run variance inherent in sampling-based baselines; the reported scores are therefore exact for a given model's generated answer.
+Being deterministic, CEBaG avoids the baselines' sampling variance, giving exact per-answer scores.